pirovc/ganon/README.md

 Customized builds can be done either by file or sequence. `--input-target file` will consider every file provided with `--input` a single unit. `--input-target sequence` will use every sequence as a unit.

-`--input-target file` is the default behaviour most efficient to build databases. `--input-target sequence` should be used when the input is stored in a single file or when classification at sequence level is desired.
+`--input-target file` is the default behavior and most efficient way to build databases. `--input-target sequence` should only be used when the input sequences are stored in a single file or when classification at sequence level is desired.

 #### Build level (--level)

-The `--level` parameter defines the depth of the database for classification.
+The `--level` parameter defines the max. depth of the database for classification.
 This parameter is relevant because the `--max-fp` is going to be guaranteed at the `--level` chosen.
 By default, the level will be the same as `--input-target`, meaning that classification will be done either at file or sequence level.

-Alternatively, `--level assembly` can be selected and will link the file or sequence target information with assembly accessions retrieved from NCBI servers. `--level leaves` or `--level species` (or genus, family, ...) will link the targets with taxonomic information and prune the tree at the chosen level. `--level custom` will use specialization level define in the `--input-file`.
+Alternatively, `--level assembly` will link the file or sequence target information with assembly accessions retrieved from NCBI servers. `--level leaves` or `--level species` (or genus, family, ...) will link the targets with taxonomic information and prune the tree at the chosen level. `--level custom` will use specialization level define in the `--input-file`.

 #### Retrieving info (--ncbi-sequence-info, --ncbi-file-info)

-Further taxonomy and assembly linking information has to be collected to properly build the database.
-Those parameters allow customizations on this step.
+Further taxonomy and assembly linking information has to be collected to properly build the database. `--ncbi-sequence-info` and `--ncbi-file-info` allow customizations on this step.

-`--ncbi-sequence-info` (used with `--input-target sequence`) allows the use of NCBI e-utils webservices or downloads accession2taxid files to extract target information.
+`--ncbi-sequence-info` (used when `--input-target sequence`) allows the use of NCBI e-utils webservices or downloads accession2taxid files to extract target information.
 By default uses e-utils up-to 50000 sequences or downloads nucl_gb nucl_wgs from https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accession2taxid/ otherwise.
 Previously downloaded files can be directly provided.

-`--ncbi-file-info` (used with `--input-target file`) downloads assembly_summary.txt files to extract target information from https://ftp.ncbi.nlm.nih.gov/genomes/.
+`--ncbi-file-info` (used when `--input-target file`) downloads assembly_summary.txt files to extract target information from https://ftp.ncbi.nlm.nih.gov/genomes/.
 Previously downloaded files can be directly provided.

 ## Parameters